 - Guide 1: How to Remove "This Computer Is BLOCKED" Scam from Windows.

-- Guide 2: Get rid of "This Computer Is BLOCKED" Scam from Mac OS X.
+- Guide 2: Get rid of "This Computer Is BLOCKED" Scam on Mac OS X.

-- Guide 3: Remove "This Computer Is BLOCKED" Scam from Google Chrome.
+- Guide 3: Remove "This Computer Is BLOCKED" Scam in Google Chrome.

 - Guide 4: Erase "This Computer Is BLOCKED" Scam from Mozilla Firefox.

 - Guide 5: Uninstall "This Computer Is BLOCKED" Scam from Microsoft Edge.